doc-department/1107/attacks/isp_simulates_network.md

 ##Attack avoidance

 In this case the bootstrapping MaidSafe client or Vault will not be able to connect to the bootstrap Vaults listed in the cache file.
 This file contains the IP port and public key of bootstrap Vaults.
-Vaults determined in the last session to be directly connected.

 As the bootstrap session is encrypted with the public key of any bootstrap Vaults then the connect request will fail.
 The Maidsafe client then detects this is not a valid network.